 Several art and design schools offer courses for those interested in designing handbags.
 This article discusses some of the most common course offerings for aspiring handbag designers.

 Courses in handbag design are often included in undergraduate degree programs in fashion merchandising and design.
 However, several schools offer associate and Bachelor of Fine Arts (BFA) degrees in accessory designing for students interested specifically in the creation of original handbags.
-These programs offer students the chance to learn about design techniques and tools, as well as handbag style, material and construction.
+In these programs, students learn about design techniques and tools, as well as handbag style, material and construction.
 In addition, some schools may offer handbag design courses as part of continuing education certificate programs in fashion design.

 List of Common Courses

-Below are the course summaries of the most commonly offered courses in fashion and accessory design programs.
+Below are summaries of the most commonly offered courses in fashion and accessory design programs.

 Accessory Fashions Course